-The overall leadership was provided by the practice manager.
+The overall leadership was provided by the principal dentist.
 The ethos of the practice was clearly apparent in all staff as being able to provide the best service possible.

+The principal dentist operated an open door policy.
 Staff said they could speak freely if they had any concerns.